- 42 ft

 Consider sailing for a maximum of 4-5 hours per day, avoiding the nights and always keeping a significant safety margin against darkness.
 In particular, ensure you have light when mooring or anchoring in unfamiliar places.

 These considerations lead us to a range of about 25 miles per day, 75 for a week's holiday.
 Let's take this into account when planning our destinations, and if we are interested in visiting even more distant locations, we should consider chartering the boat for a fortnight.

-Boats displace a volume of water equal to their weight, this way.
-They will float on water.
+Boats displace a volume of water equal to their weight in order to float on water.
 Depending on the hull type, boats can navigate in two ways, displacing the water they occupy or sliding partially over.
-In the first case, sailboats sail in displacement while plaining (like an inflatable boat) in the second.
+These two ways are respectively called sailing in displacement and sailing in planing (like an inflatable boat).